Hanuman statue an iconic backdrop that redefines Delhi

 Mehra, born and brought up in Delhi, was perhaps the first filmmaker to use the image in his 2009 movie, Delhi-6.The Hanuman statue with Metro has since become a defining landmark of the city, regularly featuring in movies and books.
 It has almost replaced India Gate and Qutab Minar as a symbol of contemporary Delhi in popular culture.

 In fact, there is hardly a movie set in Delhi where the Hanuman-by-Metro does not feature.
-Some of the movies in which the statue has been shown include Band Baaja Baaraat, Vicky Donor, Paa and Bajrangi Bhaijaan.
+Some of the movies in which the statue has been shown include Band Baaja Baaraat, Vicky Donor, Paa, Bajrangi Bhaijaan, etc.

 The statue has been in the news this past week after the Delhi High Court, anguished over illegal constructions in the Capital, asked the authorities if the 108-foot statue can be “airlifted” to remove the encroachments — and the ease consequent traffic jams in the area.
 “Consider if the statue can be airlifted.
 Speak to the Lieutenant Governor… In the US, entire skyscrapers are shifted as a whole,” the high court bench said.